President Biden leans in backing Florida abortion initiative, while Trump avoids taking a stance

 >>> STREAM ACTION NEWS JAX LIVE <<<

-Action News Jax spoke with political experts who say the move singles the Biden campaign sees the upcoming amendment as a winning issue.
+Action News Jax spoke with political experts who say the move signals that the Biden campaign sees the upcoming abortion amendment as a winning issue.

 “This isn’t about state’s rights, it’s about women’s rights,” said Biden during his first speech at Hillsborough Community College.